Constitution & Bylaws of

 SECTION 7.
 REMOVAL OF ELDERS

-The Elder Board has the authority to dismiss an Elder if he becomes physically incapacitated, spiritually unqualified, or his inability to serve is unanimously established by the other Elders.
+The Elder Board has the authority to dismiss an Elder if he becomes physically incapacitated, spiritually unqualified, or his inability to serve is established by consensus of the other Elders.

-If in the unanimous decision of the other Elders, the Pastor-Teacher does not meet biblically explicit qualifications, then the Elder Board shall suspend him of his duties, and the process of church discipline will begin (See ARTICLE VII.
+If in the consensus decision of the other Elders, the Pastor-Teacher does not meet biblically explicit qualifications, then the Elder Board shall suspend him of his duties, providing written documentation and the process of church discipline will begin (See ARTICLE VII.
 SECTION 6 and ARTICLE VIII.
 SECTION 1.E.).

 1 Timothy 5:19-20